openhwgroup/cva6/docs/01_cva6_user/Trigger_Module.rst

 * ``dpc``    : updated with the address of the instruction causing the debug request.
 * ``dcsr``   : some fields are updated like debug entry cause (``CAUSE``)

+Priorities

+All triggers are subject to priority handling.
+The priority is such : ``Mcontrol6 load data timing:AFTER`` <=> ``Icount`` <=> ``Etrigger`` <=> ``Itrigger`` > ``Mcontrol6 execute address timing:BEFORE`` > ``Mcontrol6 execute data timing:BEFORE`` > ``Mcontrol6 load address timing:BEFORE`` <=> ``Mcontrol6 store address/data timing:BEFORE``.

+Priorities are handled as such : if multiple triggers request fire at the same time, only the highest priority ones are taken.
+If multiple triggers request fire in the same priority, all actions within this priority are taken at the same time.

+This order and behaviour fits the RISC-V debug specification chapter 5 (Sdtrig), paragraph 5.3 (Priority).

+Precision

+All triggers are precise which means ``mepc`` will always correspond to the matching instruction, except ``mcontrol6 load data`` trigger type, which updates ``mepc`` with the immediately-next instruction for physics related reasons(impossible to match on a load result if result is not obtained yet, which implies the execution of the whole instruction hence breaking on the next instruction to commit the result of the load instead of losing the data).

 Icount
 ------